20 Money Saving Tips

 - PAY CASH – Studies have shown that people are more likely to buy things when using their credit cards.The reason is, that cash seems to have more value than just a ‘plastic card’, and so people try to preserve their cash money.
 It’s actually a psychological phenomenon.

 - BUY ONLINE – Stay honest to yourself and admit if you fall for impulsive shopping.
 If so, it might be a better idea getting your groceries delivered.
 Or order online and just pick up your groceries without having to enter the store.
-These services come with a little cost, but it will be worth it.
+These services come at a little cost, but it will be worth it.
 Think about all the things you haven’t spontaneously flung into the trolley!

 - OFF SEASON BARGAIN – Children’s clothing is expensive.
 Clever shoppers buy lots of things for the next winter season at the end of February already.
 For a little family with 2 children, the savings will be significant.